SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

    2. Clone your local fork of the project using `git clone`.

    3. As default your local repository will be on the `main branch` (HINT: you can check this with the `git status` command).
-It is good practise to make a new branch when working on some changes.
+It is good practice to make a new branch when working on some changes.
 Use the `git branch` command followed by the `git checkout` command to create a new branch.

    4. You are now ready to make changes to the repository.
 Try to find something to improve (any spelling mistakes?).